Special Collections & University Archives

 Formal written permission is required from the Department of Special Collections and University Archives prior to publishing or rebroadcasting any item or work, in whole or in part, held by the Department.
 For permission to publish or quote from any of our materials, please submit your request to the department.
 More information can be found on our permissions page.

 Not sure where to begin?

 Here is a basic guide to searching for our materials in Searchworks

 Consult the Society of American Archivists' publication, Using Archives: A Guide to Effective Research for useful tips.

 Winter closure dates for 2015

 Each December, Special Collections and Stanford University Libraries reduce their schedule of operations.
-The 2015 closure dates will be posted here when they are known.
+This year, our closure dates are December 21, 2015 through January 3, 2016.